Iran to draw on sovereign fund to withstand oil price slide

 ”By drawing upon its National Development Fund to reimburse contractors active in upstream projects, Iran will make up for the impact of the oil revenue decline on these projects,” Zanganeh said, according to a Shana report on Saturday.

-Iran is hoping to ramp up its oil and gas output if it can win a lifting of the sanctions at talks on the nuclear programme with world powers this month.
+Iran is hoping to ramp up its oil and gas output if it can win a lifting of the sanctions at talks on the nuclear program with world powers this month.

 But to increase output it needs to invest heavily in ageing production facilities and infrastructure, and the oil price plunge has slashed the money it has available to do that.